mortii/anki-morphs/docs/src/user_guide/roadmap.md

 MorphMan has significant technical-debt that needs to be paid off before adding any new functionality.

-1. Expand automatic tests before refactoring the code
+1. Expand automatic tests
     * Add a test collection and match it after recalc
     * Add tests for readability analyzer functions
+2. Rebuild ui files
-2. Add packages that increase code quality
+3. Add packages that increase code quality
    * Add mypy and gradually increase its strictness.
    * Add [vulture](https://github.com/jendrikseipp/vulture)
-3. Remove intrinsic macab and jieba
+4. Remove intrinsic macab and jieba
+5. Refactor morphmemes.py
-4. Fix configs
+5. Fix configs
     * Migrate from config.py to [config.json and user_files](https://addon-docs.ankiweb.net/addon-config.html)
     * Refactor preferences.py and make configs more robust
-5. Fix recalc & databases
+6. Fix recalc & databases
     * It is in desperate need of some deep cleaning to make it less obfuscated.
     * Improve MMI
         * Separate the priorities and make them explicit and exclusive (collection frequency and frequency.txt)